briggsrrr/Blockchain-Hub/Web3-Basic-Storage/README.md

 # Web3-Local-Basic-Storage
-Makes a state change to a simple smart contract and then deploys it on a local blockchain (ganache CLI)
+Makes a state change to a simple smart contract and then deploys it on a local blockchain (ganache CLI) or Rinkeby test net

 Some file/folder descriptions:
  >  - BasicStorage.sol is the basic storage example smart contract